Cleaning Guides

 How to clean urine off fabric couch

 Successfully cleaning the urine off the couch depends on choosing the right treatment.
-While there are plenty of commercial cleaning products claiming to be the best urine removers, homemade solutions are a good eco-friendly alternative that will cost less and be beneficial for your family’s and pets’ health.
+While plenty of commercial cleaning products claim to be the best urine removers, homemade solutions are a good eco-friendly alternative that will cost less and benefit your family’s and pets’ health.

 Cleaning fresh urine stains